 It is this commitment to assessing acquired knowledge which distinguishes a syllabus from a curriculum.
 Without that, I have to wonder whether ABRSM’s new scales syllabus leads to a genuinely meaningful assessment.

-Concluding this section, it remains to also note that a fair comparison quickly confirms that the new ABRSM technical requirements are very significantly easier and lighter than those of the Trinity College and LCM boards at this point, which will come as a surprise to many.
+Concluding this section, it remains to also note that a fair comparison quickly confirms that the new ABRSM technical requirements are now very significantly easier and lighter than those of the Trinity College and LCM boards.
+It will be interesting to see what the market makes of that, reputationally, in the longer term.

 The Piano Scales Publications